sh1boot/sh1boot.github.io/_posts/2025-03-18-zsh-and-tmux-config.md

 every window, so it's better to truncate from the left.

-When a command is running, that becomes the window title, and the essential information there is probably the first word, so I want to truncate from the right.
+When a command is running, that becomes the window title, and the essential information there is probably the first word (the command), so I want to truncate from the right.
+One hopes truncation doesn't go so far as to create dozens of tabs named simply `vim ...`.

 The difference in tmux format specifiers is expressed as whether or not the crop length has a negative prefix on it, as shown above.